Analytic asymptotics of the integrable XXX critical spin chains in the small external-field limit from TBA: Perturbative series of the sine Gordon

 \section{Perturbative series of the $\beta^2 \rightarrow 8\pi^-$ sine Gordon}

 In this appendix, we study the bootstrap theory based on the $\beta^2 \rightarrow 8\pi^-$ of the massive sine Gordon's S-matrix, also called the $O(2)$ bootstrap theory~\cite{Balog:2001wv}.
 This theory can be identified as the $T\rightarrow T_c^+$ massive scaling limit of the 2D XY model~\cite{Balog:2001wv}.
-On the other hand, the $O(4)$ Gross-Neveu model \footnote{It is interesting to note that although in~\cite{Marino:2021dzn} the Gross-Neveu model are analyzed only for $N>4$, the results can be analytic continued to $N=4$, which agrees with ours up to a factor of $\sqrt{2}$ for the $G_{\pm}$.
-For completeness and to make the comparison with $s=\frac{1}{2}$ transparent, we still include this appendix.}, at least at the level of $S$ matrix, decouples into two identical copies of this theory~\cite{Witten:1977xv}.
+On the other hand, the $O(4)$ Gross-Neveu model, at least at the level of $S$ matrix, decouples into two identical copies of this theory~\cite{Witten:1977xv}.
 As usual~\cite{Hasenfratz:1990zz,Hasenfratz:1990ab,Forgacs:1991rs,Zamolodchikov:1995xk,Marino:2019eym,Bajnok:2021dri,Marino:2021dzn,Marino:2022ykm,Bajnok:2022xgx,Bajnok:2022rtu,Marino:2023epd}, one consider the ground state energy $F(h)$ in the presence of a back ground field $h$ and study $h\gg m$ limit.
 Compared with the $O(N)$ ($N\ge 3$) case analyzed in these references, the analysis of $O(2)$ is much simpler due to the fact that the $K_-(\omega)$ has only branch cut singularity in the upper-half plan but no pole, and $K_{\pm}(0)$ is finite, suggesting perturbative dominance.
 The result can be summarized as follows, see~\cite{Zamolodchikov:1995xk,Samaj:2013yva,Reis:2022tni} for detailed derivation of integral equations.

 First, one needs the Wiener-Hopf decomposition $K_{\pm}(\omega)$, which is analytic and non-vanishing in the upper (lower) half-plane

 In terms of them, one needs the function